 How to Get There

-- If you are traveling by car: The Poconos are easily accessed via I-80 and I-476, about 1.5–2 hours from New York City and Philadelphia.
+- If you are traveling by car: The Poconos are easily accessed via I-80 and I-476.
+The drive took me about 2 hours from New York City.
+It's about the same to drive from Philadelphia.

 - By Bus: Martz Trailways and Greyhound offer bus service from New York City and Philadelphia to major towns like Stroudsburg and Mount Pocono.